15 min read

 The key: Their expertise must create situations where the athlete needs them professionally before wanting them personally.

-Structure: Balancing Season and Relationship Arcs
+How Should You Structure Season and Relationship Arcs Together?

 The Parallel Structure